Frances Farmer: 1937–1941: Transition to theater

 During this time, Farmer was "seeking in work a respite from her personal struggles."
 Clurman temporarily moved into her Santa Monica home to keep her company while she completed filming of Badlands of Dakota, a Western in which she starred as Calamity Jane opposite Robert Stack.
-Farmer again fought with the studio over the role, which she felt was over-glamorized, further damaging her reputation with studio executives.
+Farmer again fought with the studio over the role, which she felt was over-glamourized, further damaging her reputation with studio executives.
+The film received mixed reviews but Farmer received mostly good reviews for her performance as Jane.
+The week of the film's release, the September 10, 1941 issue of Variety stated that "Miss Farmer turns in an outstanding performance."
+Not all the press was positive, however, with Louella Parsons writing in her column: "The highbrow Frances Farmer, who found Hollywood so beneath her a few years ago, is playing, of all things, Calamity Jane."
 She next appeared opposite Tyrone Power and Roddy McDowall in the film Son of Fury (1942) (on loan to 20th Century Fox), portraying the scheming daughter of a British aristocrat.
 Later that year, Paramount suspended her after she refused to accept a part in the film Take a Letter, Darling and voided her contract.
 Meanwhile, her marriage to Erickson had disintegrated, and he began dating actress Margaret Hayes.
 Their divorce was finalized on June 12, 1942, and Erickson married Hayes the same day.

 1942–1949: Legal troubles and psychiatric confinement

 On October 19, 1942, Farmer was stopped by Santa Monica police for driving with her headlights on high beam in the wartime blackout zone that affected most of the West Coast.
 Some reports stated she was unable to produce a driver's license, and was verbally abusive to the officers.
 The police suspected her of being drunk and she was jailed overnight.
 Farmer was fined $500 and given a 180-day suspended sentence.
 She immediately paid $250 and was put on probation.
 With her vehicle impounded and her driver's license suspended, Farmer holed up in her Santa Monica home and denied the press interviews.

 In November 1942, her agent secured her a role in an independent film adaptation of John Steinbeck's Murder at Laudice, which was set to film in Mexico City.
 Upon arriving in Mexico, she discovered that the shooting script was unfinished, and the production never reached fruition.
+According to Farmer's sister Edith, she dropped out of the production after waiting two weeks in Mexico City for script rewrites to take place.
 While in Mexico City, Farmer was allegedly charged with drunk and disorderly conduct and disturbing the peace, and was forced by authorities to return to the United States.
 Upon returning to California, she found her Santa Monica home cleared of her possessions and inhabited by a strange family.
 Farmer later contended that her mother and sister-in-law had stripped the house and stored her belongings while she was gone.
 Her mother rented her a room at the Knickerbocker Hotel in Hollywood, where she temporarily took residence.